AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> You must either modify your dreams or magnify your skills. — Jim Rohn
+> Never take your position for granted and never let any favors you receive go to your head. — Robert Greene
 <!--END_SECTION:quote-->